Miretz/miretz.github.io/_posts/2018-02-11-why-companies-need-text-mining.markdown

 ## Table extraction

 On the other hand, tabular data might be easier to be processed by a human.
 However, if there is a lot of them (imagine thousands of receipts) it can become very exhaustive.
-Computers are much better at performing these repetetive tasks.
+Computers are much better at performing these repetitive tasks.
 Automation of table extraction is the way to tackle this problem.
 There are some tools that can help:
 - [Tabula](http://tabula.technology/)
 - [PDF Tables](https://pdftables.com/)
 - [pdftableextract](https://github.com/WZBSocialScienceCenter/pdftabextract)